-Finding an e waste drop off or free electronic recycling near me facility can feel like a challenge to many eco-conscious people, but the small effort needs to be made by everyone.
-The reason is because the e waste problem is only growing worse, and that means more people are going to be exposed to hazardous toxic materials.
+Finding an e-waste drop-off or free electronic recycling near me facility can feel like a challenge to many eco-conscious people, but a small effort needs to be made by everyone.
+The reason is that the e-waste problem is only worsening, which means more people will be exposed to hazardous toxic materials.
 Exposure to cadmium, lead, mercury, and other components commonly found in electronics can have a significant negative impact on health.
-In an effort to boost electronic recycling and awareness to the e waste issue, here are 10 crazy facts about electronic waste.
+In an effort to boost electronic recycling and awareness of the e-waste issue, here are 10 crazy facts about electronic waste.

-- Roughly 12% of e waste is properly disposed at electronic recycling facilities (Source: EPA)
+- Roughly 12% of e-waste is properly disposed of at electronic recycling facilities (Source: EPA)

 - 18 months is how long the average American keeps a cell phone.

-- 9.4 million tons of e waste is thrown out each year by Americans (More than any other country in the world)
+- 9.4 million tons of e-waste are thrown out each year by Americans (More than any other country in the world)

 - Worldwide, approximately 150 million cell phones are thrown in the garbage annually (Source: EPA)